top of page

 • 26 for edge

-Enabling HiHat mode
+Enables HiHat mode

-The first control here allows you to manage each pedal opening and associate each opening with a sound.
+The control here allows you to manage each pedal opening and associate each opening with a sound.

 Next to it, you'll find the "+" and "-" buttons to add or remove openings.

-It’s very important to specify the "Max value," which represents the maximum value your pedal controller can send.
-This value is used to calculate each opening accurately.
+It’s very important to set the Pedal Max Value in Options → Controllers.
+This represents the maximum value your pedal controller can send, and it is crucial for calculating the hi-hat opening accurately.

 • #1: 42 Associated with an extra tight hi-hat sound (bow section)